 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate increased from 0.1% to 0.2% in June.
-According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.
+The aggregate recession model probability estimate increased from a revised value of 0.3% in May to 0.4% in June.
+According to the model, the probability that the U.S. is currently in a recession is extremely low.

 Aggregate Peak-Trough Probability Estimate